BerisDizdar/US_Population_And_GDP/README.md

 To update Plotly:
 pip3 install --upgrade pip.

+Use pip3 to install Numpy:
+pip3 install numpy.

 ### If using a virtual environment or conda environment

 Use pip3 to install ipykernel: pip3 install ipykernel.

 ### To generate a requirements.txt file
-Open terminal, once inside, type, pip3 instal pigar, then press enter.
+Open terminal, once inside, type, pip3 install pigar, then press enter.

 Next, type, pigar generate, then press enter.